 PREAMBLE

 The British Neuroscience Association (the “Association”) was formerly called the Brain Research Association and it was first registered as a charity in 1972 (number 264450).
 The current charity was registered in 2006 (number 1103852).
-Its Articles of Association were substantially altered at the AGM in 2017.
+Its Articles of Association were substantially altered at the AGM in 2017 and again in 2025.

 The Association’s governing document is its Articles of Association (“Articles”), a legal document which sets out what the Association, as a charity and a company, can do in pursuit of the charitable objects for which it was established.